bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Aaron van Wirdum: 00:35:25

-Right, so you want to spend one Bitcoin, so you're going to look for UTXO of three Bitcoin.
+Right, so you want to spend one Bitcoin, so you're going to look for UTXO of three Bitcoins.

 Sjors Provoost: 00:35:29